strongwolf/DW/README.md

 ## Results and Models

 For your convenience, we provide the following trained models.
-These models are trained with a mini-batch size of 16 images on 8 Nvidia 3090Ti GPUs (2 images per GPU).
+These models are trained with a mini-batch size of 16 images on 8 Nvidia RTX 3090 GPUs (2 images per GPU).

 | Backbone     | Style     | DCN     | MS <br> train | Box refine | Lr <br> schd | box AP <br> (val)  | &nbsp; &nbsp; Download  &nbsp; &nbsp;  |
 |:------------:|:---------:|:-------:|:-------------:|:----------:|:------------:|:-------------------:|:--------------------------------------:|